Desbordante/desbordante-core/README.md

 For some patterns Desbordante supports a **dynamic** task variant.
 The distinguishing feature of dynamic algorithms compared to classic (static) algorithms is that after a result is obtained, the table can be changed and a dynamic algorithm will update the result based just on those changes instead of processing the whole table again.
 As a result, they can be up to several orders of magnitude faster than classic (static) ones in some situations.

+Desbordante support four data types:
+* Tabular
+* Graph
+* Transactional
+* Event sequences

-The currently supported data patterns are:
+The currently supported tabular data patterns are:
 * Exact functional dependencies ([discovery](https://colab.research.google.com/github/Desbordante/desbordante-core/blob/main/examples/notebooks/Functional_Dependencies_Mining.ipynb) and [validation](https://colab.research.google.com/github/Desbordante/desbordante-core/blob/main/examples/notebooks/Approximate_and_Exact_Functional_Dependencies_Verification.ipynb))
 * Approximate functional dependencies, with
     - $g_1$ metric — classic AFDs ([discovery](https://colab.research.google.com/github/Desbordante/desbordante-core/blob/main/examples/notebooks/Approximate_Functional_Dependencies_Mining.ipynb) and [validation](https://colab.research.google.com/github/Desbordante/desbordante-core/blob/main/examples/notebooks/Approximate_and_Exact_Functional_Dependencies_Verification.ipynb))